mjftw/phoenix-semiprimes/README.md

 # Semiprimes

 Simple REST API to check where a given number (or batch of numbers) are semiprimes.

-A semiprime is defined as a number with exactly two prime factors
+A semiprime is defined as a number with exactly two prime factors.

 The implementation used to find whether a number is a semiprime is somewhat naive and definitely not efficient (something like `O(N^3)`).
 A more efficient implementation could use [Strassen's Algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm).

-## Start server
+## Start the server

 To start your Phoenix server: